 In its general format, a survey article will introduce one or several recent developments in a particular area of the law.
-The article should provide a detailed background section that clearly sets up the context for the developments and highlights their significance, a developments section that summarizes the significant developments, and a ramifications section that discusses how the developments are likely to play out in future litigation, legislation, or practice.
+The article should provide a detailed background section that clearly sets up the context for the developments and highlights their significance, a developments section that summarizes the significant developments, and a ramifications section that discusses how the developments are likely to play out in future litigation, legislation, or practice, as well as make any recommendations that the author deems appropriate.

 Authors who are interested in departing from this survey model or who have not written about recent developments in the article they wish to submit should contact the Editor in Chief or the Managing Editor of Development to discuss options for publication.